Mount Mitchell Heritage Prairie

 Distance: 75 miles

-Topeka, KS to Manhattan, KS: Beginning on the outskirts of southwest Topeka, KS, on K-4, head west on K-4 towards Eskridge, KS.
-Continue west on K-4 about 10 more miles and make a right on K-99 towards Alma, KS.
+Traveling east to west: The route begins east of Dover at the intersection of K-4 and Glick Rd.
+Head west on K-4 towards Eskridge, KS.
+Continue west on K-4 for about 10 more miles and make a right on K-99 towards Alma, KS.
 Continue north on K-99 for 20 miles and then turn left onto K-18 towards Wabaunsee, KS.
 Follow K-18 for roughly 11 miles heading west towards Manhattan, KS.
 Once you reach K-177 just outside of Manhattan, make a left onto K-177 and continue for 8 miles until the route concludes at I-70 exit 313.

-Manhattan, KS to Topeka, KS: Beginning at the 313 exit on I-70 just south of Manhattan, KS, head north on K-177 for about 8 miles until you reach the outskirts of Manhattan.
+Traveling west to east: Beginning at the 313 exit on I-70 just south of Manhattan, KS, head north on K-177 for about 8 miles until you reach the outskirts of Manhattan.
 At the intersection of K-177 and K-18, make a right onto K-18.
-Continue east for an additional 11 miles towards Wabaunsee, KS, until you reach the intersection for K-18 and K-99 just east of Wabaunsee.
+Continue east for an additional 11 miles towards Wabaunsee, KS, until you reach the intersection of K-18 and K-99 just east of Wabaunsee.
 Make a right onto K-99 and head south towards Alma, KS.
 Stay on K-99 for 20 miles until you reach the intersection of K-99 and K-4.
 Make a left onto K-4 and continue onwards for 10 miles until you reach Eskridge, KS.
-Remain on K-4 until you reach the outskirts of southwest Topeka, where the Byway eventually ends.
+Remain on K-4 until the byway’s end east of Dover at the intersection of K-4 and Glick Rd.

 When you travel the Prairie Trail Scenic Byway, you follow in the steps of Native Americans, explorers and pioneers as they sought food…